goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 The H-Net structure is exactly the way to smooth out those redundancies, baking (something akin to) the speculative decoding process directly into the model, while **leveraging parameters and compute** more effectively and **training everything end-to-end**.
-In other words, the structure of the H-Net preserves the same characteristics of the *inference-optimized* standard LM, but with a better *training objective*.<d-footnote>Just to unpack a bit more: intuitively, the reason this should lead to a stronger model is because the main network (analogous to the target verification model in specdec) is trained directly on *chunk-level* modeling, the way they would be used at inference, instead of the specdec pipeline of being trained on a more granular (*token-level*) objective and being used in a different way at inference.</d-footnote>
+In other words, the structure of the H-Net preserves the same characteristics of the *inference-optimized* standard LM, but with a better *training objective*.<d-footnote>Just to unpack a bit more: intuitively, the reason this should lead to a stronger model is because the main network (analogous to the target verification model in specdec) is trained directly on *chunk-level* modeling, the way they would be used at inference.
+On the other hand, the verification model of the specdec pipeline is trained on a more granular (*token-level*) objective and being used in a different way at inference.</d-footnote>

 Thus, what I predict is that with optimized inference implementations for H-Nets, then for any target inference budget, an H-Net would be a stronger model than our current standard LLMs.